Moving To Thailand: A Guide for Expats to Live Here

 In tourist areas it’s true there are other Westerners, but it isn’t always obvious who is here on vacation and who is here long-term.

 There are also social clubs from golf to football teams where you can meet people.
-Be careful not to run afoul of the law like a group of elderly bridge players in Pattaya did in 2016.
 Your best bet to find these is to search on either Google or Facebook for the club that interests you.

 It’s also possible to make friends with people randomly.
 Living in a condo can help you meet other expats.

 In local restaurants, you can meet people.
-In general, you don’t have to go looking for friends, but find yourself lucky enough to make a few goods ones while here.
+In general, you don’t have to go looking for friends, but find yourself lucky enough to make a few good ones while here.

 The final way to make friends is through your girlfriend or boyfriend.
-If you have a Thai partner, thy may be able to introduce you to some Thai friends.
+If you have a Thai partner, they may be able to introduce you to some Thai friends.

 When people think of nightlife in Thailand, they often envision the party scenes dotted throughout the country.
 However, that makes up just one small portion of Thailand’s nightlife.